rust-lang/rfcs/text/0000-futures.md

 - If the executor's thread is parked, the wakeup call needs to unpark it.

-To allow executors to implement custom wakeup behavior, the `Waker` type internally contains a type called `RawWaker`, which consists of a  pointer to a custom wakeable object and a reference to a virtual function pointer table (vtable) which provides functions to `clone`, `wake`, and `drop` the underlying wakeable object.
+To allow executors to implement custom wakeup behavior, the `Waker` type contains a type called `RawWaker`, which consists of a  pointer to a custom wakeable object and a reference to a virtual function pointer table (vtable) which provides functions to `clone`, `wake`, and `drop` the underlying wakeable object.